liban2200/my-portfolio/README.md

 - My first application image is larger then the other ones.
 - To create a responsive website.

+## What I did in this project:

+- Created my portfolio
+- I put a picture of myself, my work information andcontact details.
+- I created a navbar bar with links that direct you to the corresponding sections.
+- I created applictions and one of the applciations is larger then the others with a link to a deployed application
+- created a responsive website so it can be used with various other devices

 ## Link

 ### Deployed url: [https://liban2200.github.io/my-portfolio/](https://liban2200.github.io/my-portfolio/)